Jerzy Tyc: Activism in Poland

 In 2008, Tyc founded the Kursk Association (Stowarzyszenie Kursk), naming it after Kursk, the site of the largest World War II tank battle.
 According to Tyc, the organisation's mission was to restore and preserve Soviet war memorials and military cemeteries in Poland that had fallen into disrepair or abandonment.
 Tyc began by attempting to repair abandoned Cold War bunkers near Katowice.
 Over the following decade, the association restored more than 40 Red Army monuments across Poland, with Tyc securing donations from Russian organisations and government-affiliated charities.

 Starting in 2016, Tyc began travelling regularly to Moscow to meet with sponsors and Russian veterans' associations.
 In October 2016, he visited a museum near Moscow where he was received by Maria Zakharova, the spokesperson for Russia's Foreign Ministry.
 During this period, he began making regular appearances in Russian state media.
 According to The Guardian in 2018, Tyc was portrayed "as an ordinary Pole fighting historical revisionism in the face of an uncompromising government".
 His activism was used by Russian state propaganda to promote state-sanctioned narratives regarding the Soviet treatment of Poland during World War II.

 In 2016, Russian television journalist Anna Zakharian contacted Tyc for help locating the grave of her grandfather went missing in action after fighting in Poland during World War II.
 Following this, she and Tyc began an intimate relationship, and Zakharyan became Kursk Association's Russian representative.
 Zakharyan, then married to Tyc, would be detained in 2018 by the Polish Internal Security Agency on allegations of posing a threat to Poland's security and making "arrangements for espionage activities"; she was deported.

 In 2017, the association restored the Soviet monument in the Polish village of Mikolín.
 The monument was dedicated to soldiers of the 1st Ukrainian Front who died during the Oder crossing in January 1945.
 Renovations took two years and cost 20,000 złoty (£4,000).
 The effort was supported by Russian and pro-Russian organisations and activists from Kaliningrad who organised internet fundraising campaigns.
 The renovated monument was unveiled on 22 June 2017, the 76th anniversary of Hitler's invasion of the Soviet Union, with members of the Russian diplomatic mission in attendance, whereas Polish officials declined participation.
 Said date coincided with the passing of the Polish decommunisation law at the initiative of the Law and Justice party, aimed at demolishing Soviet monuments.
 The monument became subject to demands for removal under a pending amendment to the law aimed at eliminating communist symbols from public spaces; it lacked inscriptions in Polish language, a legal requirement.
-A subsequent project of the association was the renovation of a military cemetary in Proszowice, containing the remains of more than 600 Red Army personnel.
+A subsequent project of the association was the renovation of a military cemetery in Proszowice, containing the remains of more than 600 Red Army personnel.